piecuch-group/ccpy/README.md

   - ec-CC-II_{3}
   - ec-CC_II_{3,4} (unpublished)
   - DEA-EOMCCSD(3p-1h)

-Currently, all EOMCC options are initiated using a CIS-like guess, which can reliably locate states dominated by single excitations.
-The more desirable CISd-like guess, capable of finding doubly excited states, is not available yet.
-Also note that the MPn methods available in CCpy are not implemented for non-Hartree-Fock orbitals, and thus should only be used with RHF and ROHF references.

 # Installation
 Installation should be simple.
 Simply clone this git repository and run `make install` followed by `make all` inside of it.
 You will need a working gfortran compiler as well as locations for BLAS (preferably MKL) libraries, which enter in the Makefile as the environment